weeurey/SkyEstates/README.md

 This web application was made using ASP.Net Core 2.2 MVC with a little bit of touque-in-cheek humour with the properties. <br>
 The Azure hosted web app can be found in the following link ;- https://skyestates20190819012025.azurewebsites.net/

+Application allows users to view available properties for rent and also enquire about them if they log in.
+An admin account is available, details below, to view all enquiries made using the system.
 # Admin Account

 To log in as an admin simply use the following credentials on the web app<br>